IOC/campus41/filter/filtercodes/README.md

 * {ifcourserequests}{/ifcourserequests} : Will display enclosed contents only if the Request a Course feature is enabled.
 * {ifeditmode}{/ifeditmode} : Will display the enclosed content only if editing mode is turned on.
 * {ifprofile_field_shortname}{/ifprofile_field_shortname} : Will display the enclosed content if the custom user profile field is not blank/zero.
+* {iftheme themename}{/iftheme} : Will display enclosed content if the theme specified (theme's directory name) is the one currently used to render the page.
+* {ifnottheme themename}{/ifnottheme} : Will display enclosed content if the theme specified (theme's directory name) is NOT the one currently used to render the page.

 If the condition is not met in the particular context, the specified tag and its content will be removed.